DrXinyu/TRIPS-OCT/readme.txt

+Updated on 20 Oct.
+Fix the bugs 1) ddet computation should be comment.
+2) unwrap optix axis is not on.

 Run TRIPS_Mueller_reconstruction.m to evaluate the code for TRIPS-OCT Mueller matrix reconstruction.
 Run TRIPS_PMD_and_symmetrization.m to evaluate the code for spectral binning to mitigate PMD and recover symmetry.